top of page

 When momentum shifts.
 When opportunities are there.
 And whether you can take advantage of them.

-From my perspective, being there and covering it, this game felt different than others.
+From my perspective, being there and covering it, this match felt different than others I covered that season.

 Not because of the level of play, but because of what it meant at the end.
-You could feel it after the final point—not just that the match was over, but that the season was too.
+You could feel it after the final point—not just that the match was over, but that the season was too, and even players careers were over in a heartbreaking fashion.

-For a group that included five graduating starters, that moment carries even more weight.
-It’s not just the end of a game or a run, it’s the end of something they’ve built together.
+For a group that included five graduating players, that moment carries even more weight.
+It’s not just the end of a match or a run, it’s the end of something they’ve built together.
+With the loss of Giacomini- a standout player since her graduate transfer in 2024 and the loss of the Gunes sisters- both of whom who earned tremendous accolades over their four seasons with the Bobcats, Quinnipiac Volleyball will turn to it's underclassmen to bring home the MAAC title in 2026.

 The Last Bobcats game for the Gunes sisters